jg-rp/python-liquid2/README.md

 </p>

 > [!WARNING]
-> This project is not yet officially released.
-Please consider this repository and its [documentation](https://jg-rp.github.io/python-liquid2/) a preview.
+> This is a preview.
+Some features and the [documentation](https://jg-rp.github.io/python-liquid2/) are incomplete.
-> You can also preview the [migration quide](https://jg-rp.github.io/python-liquid2/migration/).
+> You can preview the draft migration guide [here](https://jg-rp.github.io/python-liquid2/migration/).

 ---